George Waschkies: Career

-Waschkies was one of the founders of the Wießen Credit Association in 1907.
+Waschkies was one of the founders of the Wießen (Vyžiai) Credit Association in 1907.
 In 1912 he was named director of the association.
 In January 1916 he was named juror, and in 1917 he was named church warden.
 In 1919 he became a member of the Heydekrug town council and in 1924 a member of the town board.
 In 1919 he took charge as parish superintendent in Wießen and in July 1925 he became a parish council member.

 Waschkies was elected to the Third Seimas of Lithuania in the June 1926 parliamentary election as a Memel Agricultural Party candidate in the Klaipėda Region constituency.
 The Seimas was dismissed in April 1927.